alexandair/entra-powershell-docs/reference/entra-powershell-beta/Get-AzureADMSPrivilegedResource.md

 d5aec55f-2d12-4442-8d2f-ccca95d4390e Contoso                              /
 eb2a1f04-5fb2-44fb-b159-b8989da9a6a8 56544new2$£3                         /eb2a1f04-5fb2-44fb-b159-b8989da9a6a8
 ```
-Get all resources for AzureResource provider
+Get all resources for AzureResource provider.

 ### Example 2: Get a specific privileged resource
 In this example, we'll provide the resource ID to retrieve a specific resource.